MicrosoftDocs/fabric-docs/docs/onelake/onelake-security.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

 OneLake is a single data lake across your entire organization.
-Microsoft Fabric sits on top of OneLake and divides the single data lake into separate containers that can be secured independently.
+Microsoft Fabric sits on top of OneLake and provides security boundaries that can be secured independently through workspaces.
 Within each workspace, you can define security for different items, and you can set access through compute engines like SQL separately from direct data lake access.

 OneLake uses a layered security model built around the organizational structure of components within Microsoft Fabric.
-Security is derived from Azure Active Directory (Azure AD) authentication and is compatible with both user identities and service principals.
+Security is derived from Azure Active Directory (Azure AD) authentication and is compatible with user identities, service principals, and managed identities.
 Using Azure AD and Fabric components, you can build out robust security mechanisms across OneLake, ensuring that you keep your data safe while also reducing copies and minimizing complexity.

 :::image type="content" source="media\onelake-security\onelake-structure.png" alt-text="Diagram showing the structure of a data lake connecting to separately secured containers." lightbox="media\onelake-security\onelake-structure.png":::